-Hungary: MOL signs new hydrocarbon, geothermal concession contracts in Hungary27.
-June 2014. / SEE Energy News
+Hungary: MOL signs new hydrocarbon, geothermal concession contracts in Hungary, SEE Energy News

 Hungarian fuels group MOL has announced on Monday that it signed concession contract with the Ministry for National Development related to a new hydrocarbon exploration area in Hungary.
 In parallel MOL’s subsidiary CEGE Ltd. also signed a concession contract related to a new geothermal energy exploration area.